TYPO3GmbH/site-intercept/README.md

 * $ docker cp ddev-intercept-graylogmongo:/dump .
 * $ ddev exec -s graylogmongo rm -rf /dump
 * commit stuff to git

+### BlackfireIo

+If the instance runs with ddev, a .env.local file inside `.ddev` is mandatory.
+It can be copied from the existing .env.example file.
+For no performance profiling tasks, the values may be empty.
+Else, put your account data here.
+If in doubt, reach out to Susi.